BennettDixon/sleep_tracker_full_stack/README.md

 Also routing is done in the NGINX router to accomplish the websocket connection for React.

+You're correct in assuming it was setup using a bootstrapping tool.
+I just so happened to build the tool!
+It's called [Synth](https://github.com/bennettdixon/synth) and is made for creating containerized web apps quickly with modular components.

 ## :wrench: Setup

 Clone the project